dinghino/simple-portfolio/.vscode/rules/important-files.instructions.md

 This file tracks important files in the project that should be included in every chat.

+## Instructions

+- `.vscode/rules/important-files.instructions.md` - This file, containing reference to project structure and important files.
+- `.vscode/rules/code-standards.instructions.md` - Code standards and general rules for the project.
+- `.vscode/rules/design-system.instructions.md` - General design system and guidelines for the project.

+These file can an need to be followed and updated when needed by user and assistant alike.

 ## Core Configuration Files

 - `package.json` - Project dependencies and scripts